 Issa Coulibaly began studying the djembe and dun dun when he was 11 in his home city of Bamako, Mali.
 As his skill and reputation as a multi-instumental player, vocalist and arranger grew, Issa toured Africa and Europe extensively before emigrating to America.
 He continues to travel facilitating retreats and performing as the lead drummer and music director for a variety of African dance and drum troupes.

 For more information about Issa, viist: www.issacoulibaly.com.

-Tara Murphy began exploring her African heritage through African studies at Yale University, and was awarded a fellowship to study traditional dance and drumming at the University of Legon in Ghana, West Africa.
-Since returning to the U.S., for the past 20 years, she has studied closely with many African and Afro-Caribbean artists in Washington, D.C., New York City and Boston.
+Tara Murphy began exploring her heritage through African studies at Yale University, and was awarded a fellowship to study traditional dance and drumming at the University of Legon in Ghana, West Africa.
+For the past 20 years, she has studied closely with many African and Afro-Caribbean artists in Washington, D.C., New York City and Boston.
 Tara recognizes the practice of African dance and drumming as a tremendous force for healing, meditation, empowerment and community.

 In-School and Afterschool Classes

 Our ensemble teaches more in depth workshops on African dance and drumming for all ages of students, in many venues throughout the New England area.
 Drum classes focus on the rhythms and hand technique for drumming with djembe and dun dun drums.
 Dance classes highlight traditional dances from Guinea, Mali and Senegal, as well as basic African styles of movement.